ymolists/website/src/routes/blog/two-ceos-are-better-than-one.md

 Leadership decisions are distinctive and specific to the company you are building.
 That said, we believe many of the reasons to embrace a dual leadership model apply to other companies, too.

+### Read our 7-part blog series about the Gitpod Company Operating System

 This article was the first in a series in which we share how we are building the Gitpod company operating system.
 We will walk through the tactical resources we are putting in place to create a fully distributed company.
 The title of the next article in this series is **Set Direction (Purpose, Product Vision, Brand)**.
 If you want to stay in the loop drop your email address below and we will reach out once the next article launches.

 &nbsp